tuvalutorture/SIMAS/README.md

 All occurences of `\n` within string constants (such as PRINTC) will be replaced with a new line.

-> [!NOTE]
-> This is a REIMPLEMENTATION of the majority of SIMAS features.
-This may behave differently or not support certain commands.<br>
-> As of now, SIMAS/CMAS has *ONLY* been confirmed to work on Windows using the MSVC compiler.
-Your mileage on other platforms/compilers may vary.

-> [!IMPORTANT]
-> When doing file I/O (READ, WRITE, WRITEV), you MUST give an EXPLICIT path to the file (such as providing a ```.\```), or else it will fail.

 ## DOCUMENTATION
 ### DATA TYPES
 #### - bool : a boolean value.